Shinji Eshima: Instrument

 Shinji Eshima plays on the 1843 Charles Plumerel bass that is seen in the Edgar Degas 1870 c. oil on canvas painting The Orchestra at the Opera which hangs at the Musée d'Orsay in Paris (an oil sketch of the work is owned by the Fine Arts Museums of San Francisco and is often on display at the Legion of Honor Museum in San Francisco).
 The bass was depicted again in the oil portrait, Shinji Eshima with Plumerel Bass, by artist Scott Wallace Johnston in 2012.
 An inscription on the bass states that Plumerel's instrument imitated Stradivari, but it is unconfirmed whether or not the bass is a copy of an instrument made by Antonio Stradivari.
 The bass was originally owned by Achille Henry Victor Gouffé, a soloist of the Paris Opéra who performed with the company for 35 years and appears with the bass in the aforementioned Degas painting (Gouffé was 66 years old at the time).
 The bass has since been performed with the Metropolitan Opera, New York Philharmonic, NBC Symphony Orchestra, and New York City Ballet.
 Eshima's Juilliard teacher, David Walter, was the principal bass of the New York City Ballet orchestra and he played the Plumerel for more than 30 years.
 Six years after Walter's death, it was passed on to Shinji Eshima.
 The bass was first performed at the War Memorial Opera House in 2008 during the 75th anniversary of San Francisco Ballet.

 Eshima favors handmade Passione double bass strings by Pirastro.

-Works As a Teacher
+Work as a teacher

 Since 1991, Eshima has taught classical bass at San Francisco State University.
 He started teaching at the San Francisco Conservatory of Music in 2000.
 He was previously a faculty member at Stanford University, San Francisco School of the Arts, and the University of California, Santa Cruz.
 His students have received positions with the San Francisco Symphony, the Royal Opera, Covent Garden, London's Philharmonia Orchestra, the Montreal Symphony, and Utah Symphony.
 In June 2011, he organized and presented at the International Society of Bassists at San Francisco State University, which was attended by over 1,100 bassists from around the world.
 On November 19, 2015, he presented his lecture "Bach, Ballet, Buddhism, Boddhisattvas, and Anne Crowden" as part of the Mancini lecture series at The Crowden School in Berkeley.